Acceleratio/docs-sqlmanager/troubleshooting/sql-server-connections/connection-couldnt-be-made-target-machine-refused-it.md

 ### Solution:

-SQLDocKit cannot connect to your instance due to one of the following problems:
+SysKit SQL Manager cannot connect to your instance due to one of the following problems:

 * TCP/IP or Named Pipes protocols are disabled
 * Remote Connections are not enabled